Witness to the Holocaust

-After witnessing the horrors of the Holocaust, Scott returned to Atlanta and joined the Civil Rights Movement.
+After the war, Scott returned to Atlanta.
 In 1948, he became the circulation manager of the Atlanta Daily World.
 The newspaper was founded by his father in 1928.
 It is one of the first black-owned newspapers in the U.S.

 Scott served on the committee for the first official national holiday commemorating Martin Luther King, Jr. Scott was appointed to the Georgia Commission on the Holocaust by Georgia Governors Joe Frank Harris and Zell Miller.
 He was appointed to the United States Holocaust Memorial Council by President George H.W.
 Bush.